 Did you know that according to new research from WalletHub, California is the 25th most stressful state in the USA?
 (Louisiana is number one in case you were curious).
-And Arizona (our other home base) comes in at a surprising number 11.
 Lots of stress from all aspects of life and as we’ve discussed in this blog before, stress buildup can easily result in some pretty serious health problems.

 But never fear, there are some great ways to relieve stress out there.
 In fact, we found a list of 123 of them from Emma over at HealthGrinder so there’s sure to be something for everyone to try.
 Some of our faves from Emma’s fantastic list include:

 Think of Happy Memories… and Don’t Dwell on the Past — She says “recalling happy memories or moments in your life has been shown to activate the secretion of serotonin in our brain’s anterior cingulate cortex.”
 That sounds pretty good, so try that.